 16.)
 Jorvik Viking Centre

-Now, you might not see too many Viking warriors roaming the streets but you can certainly pop into the Jorvik Viking Centre that focuses on the history of Vikings in York.
+Now, you might not see too many Viking warriors roaming the streets but you can certainly pop into the Jorvik Viking Centre which focuses on the history of Vikings in York.